descarteslabs/descarteslabs-python/README.md

 - Previously, the internal implementation of the `physical_range` attribute on various band types was inconsistent with that of `data_range` and `display_range`.
 It has now been made consistent, which means it will either not be set, or will contain a 2-tuple of float values.
 It is no longer possible to explicitly set it to `None`.
+- Access permissions for bands and images are now managed directly by the product.
+The `readers`, `writers`, and `owners` attributes have been removed from all the `*Band` classes as well as the `Image` class.
+Also the `Product.update_related_objects_permissions` and `Product.get_update_permissions_status` methods have been removed as these are no longer necessary or supported.
+- All searches for bands (other than derived bands) and images must specify one or more product ids in the filtering.
+  This requirement can be met by using the `bands()` and `images()` methods of a product to limit the search to that product, or through a `filter(properties.product_id==...)` clause on the search.

 ### Scenes